agagliardi/kafka-in-depth/kafka-storage-in-depth/00-Intro.md

 The Kafka architecture is built on two layers, the _Control Plane_ (CP) and the _Data Plane_ (DP).
 The CP is responsible for managing the metadata of a cluster.
 It is essentially the Zookeeper or KRaft part of the job.
 The DP handles the actual data management, client request processing and replication.
 Storage is in charge to the DP.

-There are other key concepts not covered in this presentation such as
+There are other key concepts that will be part of other presentations:

+- Replication
 - Consumer Group Protocol (partition allocation and offset, rebalancing)
 - Idempotent producer (durability, availability, message ordering)

-There are also ancillary concepts that have emerged over time, such as
+There are also ancillary concepts that could be part of future presentation like:

 - Transactions
 - Tiered storage